Distillation of Indistinguishable Photons

 The circuit of present interest is shown in Fig.~\ref{fig:n_3_circ}, composed of three rails (each taking one incident photon), and three beamsplitters, two which are symmetric, and one which is asymmetric, biased to higher reflectivity (to stay in same mode).
 Note permutations of this circuit also perform identically (keeping the angle of the middle beamsplitter $\tan^{-1}\sqrt{2}$).

 First let us consider the ideal input of three identical photons in state $|\psi_0\rangle$ sampled from $\rho$, which we will denote using occupation number (Fock) representation over the rails as $|1,1,1\rangle$.
 This input occurs with probability $(1-\epsilon)^3$.
-The output of the circuit, before measurement is
+The output of the circuit, before measurement is (up to a global phase)

 which has probability of $1/3$ to obtain the correct post-selected state\fn{Note this scheme can also be used to prepare the superposition $|3,0\rangle + |0,3\rangle$, upon measuring zero photons in the middle rail of Eq.~\eqref{eq:output_state}, which occurs with probability 4/9, which can be considered a 3 photon generalization of the standard HOM state.}.